 According to loris-conservation.org, Wobeser (1994 b) recommends that the collector of samples “first contact the person(s) who do the analyses and establish the type and number of samples or specimens and the precise methods of collection and preservation required.”
 This article on preserving DNA samples mentions that freezing may be a suitable preservation method for specific specimens but can be harmful to others, like the historical examination of tissues.

 Other general considerations from the article include understanding that not all buffers will yield living agents for identifying an isolated disease.
 Additionally, the process of dry ice cooling may inactivate pathogens.
 Dry ice storage may lead to invalid results during the sample analysis process.
-For accurate hypothesis testing, Stirling Ultracold ultra-low freezers can provide accurate storage temperatures resulting in accurate analysis results.
-When there is limited access to required cryogenic storing equipment, Stirling Ultracold can provide preliminary preservation for a wide range of DNA samples.
+For accurate hypothesis testing, freezers should be designed to provide accurate storage temperatures resulting in accurate analysis results.
+When there is limited access to required cryogenic storing equipment, Stirling Ultracold can provide preliminary preservation for a wide range of biologic materials.

 Cooling & Refrigeration (Cryogenic and ULT Storage)

 Biological materials must be preserved at a specific temperature over a particular time.
 Generally, stored items over short periods need to be stored frozen for long periods or at refrigeration temperature for quick use.
 Although some shipping containers use dry ice for temperature management, Stirling Ultracold’s ultra-low chest freezer is perfect for storing specimens in nearly any use case.
 Insulated cold chain shipping containers often rely on the combination of phase change materials and high-grade insulation to thermally protect and transport temperature-sensitive biologic products from point of manufacture to patient.
-For ultracold storage requirements, dry ice is often used as the phase change material because it sublimates at -70C.
-However, phase change materials only cool for a short period of time, so chest freezers like Stirling’s ULT25NEU must be used on-site, longer term patient storage.
+For ultracold storage requirements, dry ice is often used as the phase change material because it sublimates at -70°C. However, phase change materials only cool for a short period of time, so portable freezers like Stirling’s ULT25NEU should be used when long-term ultra-low temperature storage is required.

 Additional limitations of a phase change material like dry ice is that the container cannot be airtight because dry ice sublimation results in expanding gas and increased pressure.
 If the pressure is not ventilated, airtight dry ice containers could result in a miniature explosion.

-Specimens that require storage for skeletal preparation generally need a storage temperature range -10ºC to -40ºC; laboratory ultra-low freezers such as those from Stirling Ultracold can store items at a temperature range of -20ºC to -80ºC.
+Specimens that require storage for skeletal preparation generally need a storage temperature range -10ºC to -40ºC; select a laboratory ultra-low freezers that can store items within a wider temperature range like -20ºC to -80ºC.